numpy/numpy/doc/source/reference/ufuncs.rst

     .. versionadded:: 1.6

     Overrides the dtype of the calculation and output arrays.
-Similar to *sig*.
+Similar to *signature*.

 *subok*